Annapolis Drug Lawyer

 Penalties for Illegal Drugs

 The Drug Enforcement Administration has classified illegal drugs according to five schedules.
 Penalties are contingent on the amount of substance found at the scene.
 Penalties are heavier on the second and later offenses.
 Trafficking penalties are also assigned accordingly.
-Penalties include imprisonment up to 25 years, as well as thousands of dollars in fines.
+As an Annapolis drug attorney could attest, penalties include imprisonment up to 25 years, as well as thousands of dollars in fines.

 Action against Illegal Drugs